Melecio-Leyva/100-Day-Code-Challenge-python/README.md

 Day 49 Job application bot using selenium.</br>
 Day 50 and 51 Twitter complaint bot using selenium</br>
 Day 52 and 53 Instagram bot follower, and data entry using soup and Selenium with zillow.</br>
-Day 54 learning flask and backend web python development.
+Day 54 learning flask and backend web python development.</br>
+Day 58 learning bootstrap pt1.